syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/appearance.md

 ## Highlight today cell

-Today cell highlighted even selected date is different than today in `SfCalendar`.
-The highlight of today cell can be changed by `HighlightTodayCell` property.
-Today date cell can also be customized the following style properties.
-The following code snippets illustrates the same.
+The today cell will be highlighted even the selected date differs from today in the `SfCalendar`.
+The highlight of today cell can be changed by the `HighlightTodayCell` property.
+The today date cell can also be customized by using the following style properties.
+The following code snippets illustrates this process:

 {% tabs %}